 What Programs Does Yale Young Global Scholars Offer?

-You can apply to one of five YYGS programs.
-Each lasts 13 days.
-Some are offered during all three sessions, while others are offered only during one session.
 Below is a brief description of each program.
 All YYGS programs emphasize peer discussion, varied learning formats, and a capstone project conducted under the mentorship of YYGS staff.

 Applied Science and EngineeringFor students interested in physical science and its real-world applications.
 Students will learn about astronomy, chemistry, earth science, and physics, among other topics.